 MID-RANGE HOSPITAL BEDS

-For hospital beds that are more equipped and a higher spec (like the Interlude range), then the price is around £2,100 depending on the extras that you include.
+For hospital beds that are more equipped and a higher spec, then the price is around $500 depending on the extras that you include.

-Hospital bed prices can start from anywhere around £1500.
-The Interlude Newcare V3 starts at £2100 and includes features such as Trendelenburg and Anti-Trendelenburg tilt and cardiac chair positioning.
+Hospital bed prices can start from anywhere around $200.
+The MD series include features such as Trendelenburg and Anti-Trendelenburg tilt and cardiac chair positioning.

 Do bear in mind though that lots of good hospital bed suppliers will offer discounted rates for bulk orders.
 Again, the exact specification of your hospital beds will affect the cost.

 Learn more about the different types of care beds.

 As we know already, prices of hospitals beds vary considerably depending on the model and specification.
 However, there are several other factors that can also impact cost:

 One of the first things you will consider with a hospital bed is the side rails.
 Side rails range in style and cost depending on what sort you want.